LEAN-96/RAG-Demystified/README.md

          },
     ]

-The authors propose two RAG model variants to decode from this set of latent documents:
+For the generation part the authors propose two RAG model variants to decode from this set of latent documents:

 "*We marginalize the latent documents with a top-K approximation, either on a per-output basis (assuming the same document is responsible for all tokens) or a per-token basis (where different documents are responsible for different tokens).*"